 Remedies for Sore Throat

-A sore throat occurs when your pharynx, the back of your throat, becomes inflamed.
-The common sore throat is caused by a virus — like the flu or the common cold — and usually goes away in a few days.
+A sore throat happens when your pharynx, the back of your throat, becomes inflamed.
+Similar to the flu or common cold, the common sore throat is caused by a virus and usually goes away in a few days.
 Strep throat is caused by a bacteria called Streptococcus pyogenes and should be treated with antibiotics prescribed by your doctor.

 In areas where the summers are warm and winters are cold, viral sore throats usually peak in the winter and early spring, when people are mostly inside.
 Viruses are spread by droplets in the air from sneezes and coughs.
 Viral sore throats go away on their own for most healthy people.